The Movement (Harlem World album)

 The Movement is the only album by American hip hop group Harlem World.
 It was released on March 9, 1999, through So So Def Recordings and Columbia Records.
 The recording sessions took place at The Hit Factory in New York City, at Krosswire Studio in Atlanta, and at Sweetfish in Argyle, New York.
-The production was handled by several record producers, including Dame Grease, Deric "D-Dot" Angelettie, Jermaine Dupri, The Neptunes, Trackmasters, and then-unknown Kanye West and Just Blaze.
+The album was produced by Dame Grease, Deric "D-Dot" Angelettie, Jermaine Dupri, the Neptunes, Trackmasters, Kanye West, Just Blaze, and others.
 It features guest appearances from Ma$e, Carl Thomas, Drag-On, Jermaine Dupri, Nas, Nauty, Rashad, the Boys Choir of Harlem, the Teamsters, and Kelly Price.
 The album was a success, making it to 11 on the Billboard 200 and 5 on the Top R&B/Hip-Hop Albums and was certified gold on April 12, 1999.
 Two singles were spawned from the album, "I Really Like It" and "Cali Chronic".
 The album is now out of print.

 In a 2011 interview with Complex, Just Blaze revealed that the album was the reason for his stage name, originally being a running joke between the Harlem World members when suggesting a producer name for him.
 It then developed to the point where they credited him on the album under the Just Blaze name.
 Blaze did not like the name at first, but after the album's success, eventually decided to keep the name.